gaogaotiantian/viztracer/docs/source/basic_usage.rst

     python3 my_script.py

-You can simply use VizTracer as
+You can simply use VizTracer by

 .. code-block::